 Indeed…in my career coaching I start with a reminder.
 I recommend people try to do what they can to be overall happy people FIRST AND FOREMOST, if they want to score extreme success.

 The happier you are, the more energy you have to jump over obstacles.

 And the more courage you have to take those leaps.

 If you are feeling afraid to make a risky move, rile yourself into a fun frame of mind first.

 Focus on the FUN of the action — and NOT the fear of the action!

 Think of one specific courageous thing you can do today – that you know you really should do.
 Then do it!

 You’ll literally be HAPPY you did!

-You might also want to watch my TEDx talk – called Fun Is A High Performance Fuel – which includes research studies about how being in a fun frame of mind helps people perform better and be more productive!
+Watch my TEDx talk – called Fun Is A High Performance Fuel – which includes research studies about how being in a fun frame of mind helps people perform better and be more productive!